svj3ist/Ohm-Meter/README.md

 # Ohm-Meter
-Ohm Meter for a Arduiono based, ethernet tester.
+Ohm Meter for a Arduino based, ethernet tester.